Skip to Main Content

 Featured

 The Public Service Loan Forgiveness (PSLF) program helps public service workers by discharging their federal student loans after 10 years of service.
-This federal tax-free forgiveness opportunity is a way to draw borrowers into public service jobs and maintain employee retention.
+This federal tax-free forgiveness opportunity will draw borrowers into public service jobs and maintain employee retention.
+Between June 30, 2024, and Dec.
+31, 2024, alone, nearly 1,283,000 PSLF applications were submitted.

 The program was introduced in 2007 and has had some speed bumps along the way, from limited application approval to confusion about what qualifies as eligible employment.
 However, with recent changes, more and more borrowers are becoming eligible for PSLF and can benefit from the program.